amirahnasihah/frontend-development/04-intro-to-algorithms/03-string-algorithms/questions.md

 1. If there is a mismatch, it exits the inner loop to move on to the next position in the `originalString`.
 2. If all characters in the `targetString` have been matched successfully and `j` is at the last position, it prints the position in the `originalString` where the full `targetString` was found.

-## Muly aproach of Finding Substring
+## My aproach of Finding Substring

 Simplifying the conditions can make the code more straightforward.
 Let's rewrite the code using your approach: